 Bradley Grozis Chef de Cuisine

 Chef Bradley Grozis graduated from the culinary school of Kendall College in 1996.
 The school is located in Illinois, where Bradley grew up and worked at a French Bistro, Le Bouchon.
 After graduation he moved to Vail, Colorado and began his culinary career working on top of Vail Mountain at a private restaurant called The Game Creek Club.
 Over the past 15 years, Bradley has shared his talents in the food and beverage industry.
 He has an honest passion for his work and is very dedicated.
+As part of the opening management team at Wild Olive, Chef Grozis has brought a high level of consistency to the kitchen.
 During his spare time he enjoys hiking, biking, swimming, and spending time with his wife Michelle and his two kids, Makenna and Ryker.

 Cheyenne Chapman Manager